0xbaaaadf8/chromeos-session/README.md

 ## What features aren't working properly?

-* Setting up the lock screen (Anybody can log in with a random password or PIN when you use the lock function; use "continue where you left off" and sign out instead!)
+* Setting up the lock screen (Anybody can log in with a random password or PIN when you use the lock function; use "continue where you left off" and close the browser instead!)
 * Accessing other disks (missing dbus service, mtp deamon)
 * Controlling sound volume, networks, and various other system-related stuff (again, missing dbus services, and fake data)
-* Booting directly to the Chromium OS GUI (outdated files)
 * Using the shutdown button or restarting from the Chromium OS GUI (It behaves just like the Sign Out button)
-* Using flags (it will appear enabled, but it won't acutally do a thing
+* Using chrome://flags (It'll appear as working when you select flags to enable, but it wont.
+The only way to use flags is to modify the chromeos script for now.)
-* Automatic Updates (Checking and updating feels smooth, but once you log out, it's still on the same Chromium version)
+* Automatic Updates (Checking and updating feels smooth, but once you log out, it's still on the same Chromium version.
+Install a new version of this package on modify the postinst script to get another version.)
 * Dictation & Select to speak
-* Adobe Flash (But it's kicking the bucket in 2020, so...)
+* Adobe Flash (But it shouldn't matter, as websites are moving away from it)
 * Widevine...
 No protected content for now.
-* Android apps (Missing container files)
+* Android apps (Missing ARC container)
-* Crostini (I'm considering whether or not to make a replacement; see the "A crostini replacement?" section below for more details)
+* Crostini (I'm considering whether or not to make a replacement.
+I'm considering about forking the crouton project https://github.com/dnschneid/crouton and using the xiwi target to provide traditional GNU/Linux applications inside Chromium.)
 * Crosh (but you can still have a shell via openSSH; see the "Get a shell with openSSH" section below for more details)

+### Get a shell with openSSH

+First, install openSSH if it wasn't installed.
+Next, download the Secure Shell App in the Chromium OS GUI here: https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en
+Then, open it and login with your username, your computer's hostname, and your user account's password.
+Afterwards, you're good to go!

 ### Odd behavior

 * If you resize the Chromium OS GUI window, the wallpaper will run amok.
 Applying a new wallpaper can help fix this.
 * Oddly enough, there were three more download folders in the default download folder, at least in my own virtual machine.

-### A Crostini replacement?

-I'm considering about forking the crouton project https://github.com/dnschneid/crouton and using the xiwi target to bring traditional GNU/Linux programs to the Chromium OS GUI.

-### Get a shell with openSSH

-Download the Secure Shell App in the Chromium OS GUI here: https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en
-Then, open it and login with your username, your computer's hostname, and your user account's password.
-Afterwards, you're good to go!

-## Deprecated stuff (for now)
+## Deprecated stuff

-* Booting directly to Chromium OS (The grub and init files are seven years old, and unmaintained)
+* Booting directly to Chromium OS (The grub and init files are seven years old, and unmaintained.
+I'll try reworking this.)
 * The chromeos-dm and chromeos-plain scripts
-* Plugins (Adobe Flash, Icedtea, Google Talk)
+* Plugins like Adobe Flash, Icedtea, Google Talk.
+These pieces of software are outdated by now.

-## Compatability with traditional GNU/Linux systems
+## Compatability with the host GNU/Linux system

 The plan is to port most functionality from ChromeOS (picture import, volume control etc.) However, in order to do this, someone needs to write d-bus services (this is how the binary communicates with system).
-As I don't know a thing about d-bus, and trying to learn how to write said services, I'm leaving the example files alone.
-However, the prebuilt binaries have stubbed data (fake Wi-Fi networks, fake Bluetooth devices, fake sound outputs and inputs, and so on,) so I (probably) need to get the binaries from a Chromium OS build: https://arnoldthebat.co.uk/wordpress/chromium-os/
+As I don't know a thing about d-bus, and trying to learn how to write said services, I'm leaving the example files alone.However, the prebuilt binaries have stubbed data (fake Wi-Fi networks, fake Bluetooth devices, fake sound outputs and inputs, and so on,) so I (probably) need to get the binaries from a Chromium OS build: https://arnoldthebat.co.uk/wordpress/chromium-os/

 I've tried running the binaries from ArnoldTheBat's "Camd64OS_R74-11895.B-Vanilla" build, but these cause a segmentation fault, even with all the requested library files.
-I suspect it's because of various missing files (like not copying /usr/share/chromeos-assets.)
+I suspect it's because of various missing files.
 The binary didn't want to give me a log, so I'm left with a binary with stubbed data for now.

 ## How do I change what Chromium binary is being downloaded during installation?